DeUEDroid: Detecting Underground Economy Apps Based on UTG Similarity: Implementation and Evaluation

 \subsection{Evaluation Setup}

 For RQ1, we investigate the capability of \sg{} construction.
-To evaluate the capability, we build up the \textbf{Open-source Dataset}, consisting of \num{20} open-source self-developed apps and \num{3} real-world open-source apps.
-Specifically, we self-developed \num{5} initial apps as our ground-truth benchmark, which covers different transitions (\ie, the transitions between activity - activity, activity - fragment, fragment - fragment, and navigation) and widgets.
-Then, to investigate the anti-obfuscation capability, we perform popular obfuscation techniques (\ie, rename~\cite{R8ob}, code~\cite{allatori}, reflect~\cite{aonzo2020obfuscapk}) on the initial \num{5} apps to generate another \num{15} obfuscated apps.
-We claim that this solution is the only way to accurately understand the ground truth of transitions and widgets, and this solution has been widely used in previous studies~\cite{chen2019storydroid}.
-In addition, to strengthen the conviction of our experiments, we additionally compare the SOTA work IC3~\cite{octeau2015composite} and analyze several famous open-source apps (\ie, org.woheller69.wather~\footnote{\url{https://f-droid.org/en/packages/org.woheller69.weather}}, site.leos.setter\footnote{\url{https://f-droid.org/en/packages/site.leos.setter}},de.digisocken.antherrss~\footnote{\url{https://f-droid.org/en/packages/de.digisocken.anotherrss}}).
-Note that there are some studies~\cite{chen2019storydroid,chen2017mass} mentioned about static transition identification or imprint generation, we have no way to compare with them since they do not release code or dataset.
+To evaluate the capability, we build up the \textbf{source-available dataset}, consisting of \num{5} self-developed apps and \num{10} real-world apps.
+Specifically, we developed \num{5} apps as our ground-truth benchmark, which covers different transitions (\ie, the transitions between activity - activity, activity - fragment, fragment - fragment, and navigation-based transitions).
+This method is used to accurately understand the ground truth of transitions and widgets, and it has been widely adopted by previous studies~\cite{chen2019storydroid,li2014know}.